sbaiahmed1/react-native-blur/README.md

 ## Performance Considerations

 - **iOS**: Native blur effects are hardware-accelerated and performant
-- **Android**: The translucent overlay is lightweight but not a true blur
+- **Android**: Real blur effects are hardware-accelerated with fallback to lightweight overlay when needed
 - Avoid using too many blur views simultaneously on lower-end devices
 - Consider using `reducedTransparencyFallbackColor` for better accessibility